 Free things to do in Cork

 In our lovely County there is just so much to do and not everything has to cost money.
-We have put together the following list to show you want can be done in Cork without breaking the bank.
-There is just so much to do with family and for individuals.
+We have put together the following list to show you Cork attractions without breaking the bank.
+There is just so many places to see in Cork with your family and for individuals.
 Our top picks are below.

 Cork City Lough is a 4 hectare lake located in the centre of the city and is a unique coarse angling area.
 It is primarily a carp fishery, however it also holds eel and small quantities of tench, perch and rudd.